-Out of the 10 times we have been to Disney World, we have eaten at the ‘Ohana character breakfast 4 times.
-Everyone enjoys the food and the entertainment because it is fun, lively and easy to get to.
+Out of the countless times we have been to Disney World, we have eaten at the ‘Ohana character breakfast 4 times.
+Everyone enjoys the family-style meal and the entertainment because it is fun, lively and easy to get to.

 –>>Download the Disney Planning Guide and Organizer <<–

 If you need help planning all there is to do on your Disney vacation, download my Disney Planning Guide with Vacation Organizer (free).
 Sign up for my newsletter and you will receive the password to access the printables in my resource library.

 What is your favorite Disney character meal?
 Have you been to the ‘Ohana breakfast?
 Please let me know in the comments!

 For more Disney help, please visit the following:

 - 15 Mistakes Not to Make at Disney

 - Disney’s Magical Express – Everything You Need to Know

 - Best Character Dining for Girls at Disney World